pacasoft/ravn-fron-code-challenge/README.md

 - I decided to use Signal store instead of NGRX store to simplify working with signals and share data betweens components and set a global state for the reutilization of the app data (Tasks, users, filters, profile).
 - Angular material was added to simplify the design of the components shared accross the application.
+- The width of the card was reduced in mobile to allow the drag and drop funcionality

 # :bricks: Technologies/Libraries